Alakhdeepsingh/Dawat/README.md

-# Restaurant-website
+# Dawat
-Restaurant-website created using HTML5, CSS3, Bootstrap5
+• Dawat is a responsive Restaurant-website created using HTML5, CSS3, Bootstrap5

+• This website provide you the option to order food online according to your choices via zomato

-It contains a home, about, services, menu, gallery, contact and a footer.
+I• t contains a home, about, services, menu, gallery, contact and a footer.

 Visit Website : https://alakhdeepsingh.github.io/Restaurant-website/  or   https://restaurantstar.netlify.app/